 The BMW 5-Series is a mid-size premium sedan that slots in between the 3-Series, the automaker's bread-and-butter model, and the flagship 7-Series.
-Now in its sixth generation, the 5-Series blends a host of powerful gasoline- and diesel-burning engines with a smooth ride and a luxurious interior.
+Now in its sixth generation, the 5-Series blends a host of powerful gasoline, diesel and hybrid powertrains with a smooth ride and a luxurious interior.

 The 5-Series stretches 193.1 inches long, 73.2 inches wide and 57.6 inches tall, dimensions that make it roughly the same size as a Mercedes-Benz E-Class, one of its closest rivals.
 Unlike the E-Class, the 5-Series is not offered as a station wagon in the United States.